 What I naturally wanted to do was to make something unique, something classy, something memorable and also with a consistent theme.

 That theme is to recreate a bike that never existed!
 What if Suzuki raced a Katana in the also non-existent World Superbikes in the early 80’s?
 Although the big Kats raced all over the world in everything from the AMA to the Castrol 6 hour in Australia, there wasn’t anything I would describe as a “Team Suzuki” Katana.There are lots of raced Kats that look like they left the showroom and got hopped up – being based on the OE silver paint.
 But that’s not what I’m after.
 So, if there is a “works Suzuki” styled Kat, I haven’t seen it, and I’ve done enough hours on Google to be confident I would have!I think we should make one of them then.If it existed what would the styling cues be taken from?

-These ideas ended up with me making a Photoshopped image based on a nicely modified Katana from Japan.
+These ideas ended up with me making a Photoshopped image (shown above) based on a nicely modified Katana from Japan.
 This one modified picture has shaped the direction of the build from very early on.
 I’m really glad I did this image – it provided support to my ailing enthusiasm in the darker hours of the build and also kept me on track to keep selection and presentation of parts in line with producing a bike that looks like this one.

 So, starting with the things I always wanted to get into this build

 It’s long, it’s low angled, it’s very quiet and with the frame mods we’ve made it’s also a pain in the arse to mount (it’ll need a new link pipe) BUT – it looks sooo 1982, it almost makes the rest of the build easy, just build a bike that looks like it should carry around that exhaust.
 It also has a very lovely rising line which follows the uplift angle of our seat and tail.